 It’s essential to realize that conflict is normal in all relationships.
-However, it’s the manner in which these conflicts get handled that determines the healthiness of the relationship.
+However, it’s how these conflicts get handled that determines the healthiness of the relationship.

 In unhealthy relationships, one partner may resort to abusive behaviors to exert control or dominance.
 In such scenarios, seeking professional help, like a counselor or therapist, can provide the necessary tools to navigate these troubled waters.

 Moreover, be open to the idea of ending the relationship if it consistently causes more harm than good.
 Stepping away from an unhealthy relationship can be a difficult decision, yet it’s crucial for personal growth and mental well-being.

 Remember, every individual deserves to be in a relationship where love, respect, and mutual understanding are the pillars.
 You deserve to feel safe, loved, and respected.
 Conflict resolution is not about ‘winning’ an argument, but fostering an environment where both partners feel heard, understood, and valued.